mauriziopinto/predmachlearn-030/predmachlearn-030.md

 * training: 19622 observations of 160 variables
 * testing: 20 observations of 160 variables

-Many columns contain more that 90% of missing values: since those variables would not be useful for our model, we remove them.
+Many columns contain more than 90% of missing values: since those variables would not be useful for our model, we remove them.

 ```r